teeeeeo9/navi/README.md

-# Strategist - Goal Setting & Strategic Planning App
+# Navi - Goal Setting & Strategic Planning App

-Strategist is a minimalistic app that helps users set meaningful goals, create strategic plans, and track their progress.
+Navi is a minimalistic app that helps users set meaningful goals, create strategic plans, and track their progress.
 The app uses Sensay AI technology to provide personalized guidance and assistance throughout the goal-setting and planning process.

 ## Key Features